arcusmaximus/SottrModTools/Documentation.md

   The root resource of certain special .drm files containing lists of game content, such as collectibles or outfit traits.
-Just like .tr11objectref, this resource type contains nothing more than a reference to a .tr11dtp resource with the actual lists.
+Just like .tr11objectref, this resource type contains nothing more than a reference to a .tr11dtp resource with the actual data.

   .tr11contentref resources can be found in .drm files starting with "global," such as globalcollectibleinfo.drm.